How to get French Open 2026 tickets if you missed out on public ballot

 Although the British grass court season is beloved, the high-stakes and tension of its European counterpart is unmatched – plus it's a perfect excuse to get out of the country in early summer.

-Every year, tickets for the event are scarce, and this year the organisers have introduced a ballot system which has sadly already closed.
+Every year, tickets for the event are scarce; therefore, the organisers have introduced a ballot system which has sadly already closed.

 However, there is still hope.
 Whether it's through hospitality or second sales, there are still plenty of ways to grab yourself a seat at this year's tournament, so let's serve up everything you need to know.